 How far should you sight in a 223?
-This is a popular question for beginners and even the experienced people.
+This is a popular question for many people.

 7 yard - Best For CQB

-When using a Holographic sight like the EOTech with 65 MOA ring helps ALOT!
+Holographic sight like the EOTech with 68 MOA ring helps ALOT!
 Aim with bottom ring hash mark to offset the holdover for headshot accuracy at around 7 yards

-The 25 yard zero is the most common and it allows the shooter to engage targets up to 300 yards with about a 10 inch spread.
+- The 25 yard zero is the most common and it also closely approximate a 300 yard zero with about a 4-5 inch spread.

-So the shooter has to aim low with a 25 yard zero reticle for targets sitting beyond 50 – 200 yards.
-The shooter really have to know his/her hold when using this zero.
+- The shooter has to aim low for targets sitting around 50 - 220 yards.
+The shooter really has to know his/her hold when using this zero.

-So if you’re not going to shoot anything beyond 250 yards, then the 50 yrd zero is the best option for most people.
+- If not shooting anything beyond 250 yards, then the 50 yrd zero is the best option for most people.

 Generally speaking, with a 100 yard zero, the shooter can place a 1 or 2 MOA size reticle on the center mass of a human size target and expect an effective hit.

-This zero is recommended for dedicated 200 yard
+- Recommended for a dedicated 200 yard zero

 Zeros for Heavier Bullets

-The recommended barrel length to squeeze the most performance out of the 223 or 5.56mm caliber bullet are 16″ and 18″.
-Even though new calibers hit the market to replace the 223, but the 223 is still very effective and economical choice for most people.
+The recommended barrel length to squeeze the most performance out of the 223 or 5.56mm caliber bullet are 16" and 18".

 For 55 gr 223 bullet, you can follow the most popular zeros listed above.